yannmeier/Bioreactor_v4/docs/making/pid/index.md

 <img src="connection.jpg" width="500">

-It is also important to put 2 leds (just to be sure one of them turn on even if you power the plate in the opposite way) and a resistor of 10kΩ.
+It is also important to put 2 leds (just to be sure one of them turn on even if you power the plate in the opposite way) and a resistor of 1kΩ (10kΩ would give a much less bright light).
 This will allow to see when the plate is turned on.
 Nice to debug !

 <img src="leds.jpg" width="500">